jamieroche1987/Camberley-Karting/README.md

 **Responsiveness**<br>

-- Create a responsive website that works on every device and screen size.<br><br>
+- Create a responsive website that works on every device and screen size.<br>

 ### 3. Structure